Quantifying Controversy in Social Media

 Among the measures we studied, the random-walk-based $\mathit{RWC}$ most neatly separates controversial topics from non-controversial ones.
 Besides, our measures gracefully generalize to datasets from other domains and previous studies.

 This work opens several avenues for future research.
-First, it is worth exploring alternative approaches and testing additional features, such as, following a generative-model-based approach, or exploiting the temporal evolution of the discussion of a topic.
-From the application point of view, the controversy score can be used to generate recommendations that foster a healthier ``news diet'' on social media.
+First, it is worth exploring alternative approaches and testing additional features, such as, following a generative-model-based approach, or exploiting the temporal evolution of the discussion of a topic~\citep{garimella2017effect}.